saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-3-jsnapy-basics.md

 </pre>

+## Running pre and post change checks

 After having things setup, we run a pre and post change check:

 ```